Enet4/nifti-rs/README.md

 ## Roadmap

 This library should hopefully fulfil a good number of use cases.
-However, it still is a bit far from a complete solution.
+However, some gaps are yet to be filled fill.
 In particular, future versions should be able to:

 - Write NIFTI files;
 - Provide a more elegant volume API;
 - Handle more kinds of volumes;
 - Provide a real spatial-temporal interpretation of the volume (rather than just voxel-indexed);
-- Maybe add support for NIFTI-2?

 There are no deadlines for these features, so your help is much appreciated.
 Consider filing an [issue](https://github.com/Enet4/nifti-rs/issues) in case something is missing for your use case to work.
 Pull requests are also welcome.